AllenFang/spark-overflow/README.md

 **spark-overflow**
 ===================

-Collect a lots of Spark information, solution, debugging etc. Feel Free to open a PR to contribute what you see or your experience on Apache Spark.
+A collection of Spark information, solutions, debugging tips and tricks, etc. PR are always welcome!
+Share what you know about Apache Spark.

 # **Knowledge**